Elementary GLOBE - Elementary GLOBE

 Each module of Elementary GLOBE includes:

-A science-based fictional storybook in which kids explore an aspect of the Earth system using their science skills.
+A science-based, fictional storybook in which kids explore an aspect of the Earth system using their scientific skills.

-Three learning activities that further explore the science content while helping students develop science and engineering practices.
+Three learning activities that further explore the lesson content and help students develop sound science and engineering approaches to complex problems.

-Through the storybook and activities, students learn about regional climate variations and how climate change is affecting our world.
-Then students consider what we can do to solve climate change.
-Visit the Climate Module.
+Students will learn about regional climate variations and how climate change is affecting our world.
+Then, they will brainstorm ways to solve climate change.

-Students learn how hummingbirds deal with seasonal changes and use science journals to describe the seasonal changes in their local environment.
-Visit the Seasons Module.
+Students will discover how hummingbirds deal with seasonal changes.
+To broaden their scope, they will use science journals to describe the changes in their own local environment as it cycles through the different seasons.